alkmei/discord-tts/README.md

 - Configure `.env` (Discord bot token, etc.)
 - Run the bot with Python

+## WebUI

+There's a web ui built with FastAPI + HTMX.
+It's a really simple UI that will allow you to play text outside of Discord.
+Note that it doesn't have any protection, so be cautious when deploying it publicly.

 ## Links & Resources

 - [Pocket-TTS repository](https://github.com/kyutai-labs/pocket-tts)